nrichards/mdpicgen/README.md

 |:--------------------------------------------------------:|--------------------|
 | SHIFT + SEQ PLAY + turn dial <br> ![](doc/s_splay_d.gif) | The `--gif` option |

+## Just the big abilities

-* Extract sequences of names of button controls directly from tables in Markdown, based upon patterns from a customizable file
+* **Extract sequences of names of button controls** directly from tables in Markdown, based upon patterns from a customizable file
-* Generate images for each sequence, from the layers of a customizable illustration
+* **Generate images for each sequence**, from the layers of a customizable illustration
-* Update the original Markdown, and add missing or update outdated image links, without imposing auto-reformatting on potentially hand-edited (dense) tables
+* **Update the original Markdown**, and add missing or update outdated image links, without imposing auto-reformatting on potentially hand-edited (dense) tables

-# How to use

-**Workflow**
+# Details for getting the most out

+## Workflow

 1. Add a table with `"Button"` header text ([customizable](#button-pattern-file)) as the first column of a Markdown source document
 2. Add button command sequence text, matching the format of the pattern file in use, to a cell in that table's `"Button"` column
 3. Add a `<br>` tag at end of that text, inside the first cell, to mark this button sequence for processing.
 Repeat as desired.
 4. Run the tool to generate images, and also a new Markdown file

-## Details

-* This script employs **sub-commands**:
-  *

-Markdown
+## Markdown goes in

 * Tables **MUST** have a first column header name of "`Button`" ([customizable](#button-pattern-file) in `*.patset` file).
 Non-matching tables will be ignored.
 * Each first-column cell's contents **MUST** be formatted according to the following.
 Non-matching cells will be ignored. `Button sequence string` `<br>` `![](optional-link-to-image)` - see an [example](#Example) below.